scferro/scferro.github.io/_projects/(00) autonomous_rc_car.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/car_auto_drive.gif"/>

 This navigation was also tested on the real robot, and the results can be seen in the video demo.
 Both slam and path planning are much noisier outside the sim and will require additional tuning to optimize performance.

+### Path Optimization
+To create the most efficient for the robot, I created a path optimization function that worked by minimizing turn radii and maximizing straight segments.
+This function iteratively adjusts the positions of the poses in the path recorded by the robot when planning a racing path.
+The optimization process considers the angular difference between the segments created by consecutive poses and attempts to smooth these by slightly shifting the waypoints.
+The algorithm also ensures the path remains within navigable space by checking for obstacles within a certain radius of each pose.
+The robot uses the costmap generated during the SLAM mapping phase to determine if a given location is safe or unsafe.

+This optimization aims to produce a path that is easier for the robot to follow, with fewer sharp turns and more consistent straight lines.
+This allows the robot to travel as fast as possible when racing from point to point.
+Below is an example of the robot planning a path through a complex environment.
+Additionally, there is a comparison of the raw path and the optimized path saved by the robot.

 ### Conclusions and Future Work